 In the event of an emergency landing, evacuation may be necessary.
 In some cases, the conditions outside the plane may be dangerous, such as when the engine has not yet stopped running or the plane has landed on stormy waters, and the staff may keep passengers inside the plane.
 In other cases, such as a fire inside the plane, evacuation may take place to keep passengers safe.

 Proper operation of evacuation slides is critical.
 These safety features can inflate in less than ten seconds and carry a lot of force when they do so, creating dangerous conditions for anyone in their path.

 In an evacuation, the airline staff has an obligation to keep all passengers safe.
 Staff may use force if necessary to get uncooperative passengers off the plane.
 Staff can also enter the flight deck to check on the pilots before evacuating themselves.

-In water landings, passengers should put on extra clothes to improve chances of survival in cold water and secure any lose objects that may float about if water enters the plane.
+In water landings, passengers should put on extra clothes to improve the chances of survival in cold water and secure any loose objects that may float about if water enters the plane.
 Passengers should put on lifejackets, but not inflate them until exiting the plane.
 After all passengers and staff evacuate, the evacuation slides become rafts.
 Staff should attempt to link rafts together to appear more visible to potential rescuers.

 The amount of technology and electronics included in an operating plane opens the opportunity for fires.
 Plane seats may catch on fire, and even on-board entertainment screens may emit smoke.
 For fires in the cabin that directly affect passengers, staff should take steps to contain the fire and inform passengers.